isomerpages/govtech-corp/media/technews/_posts/2021-08-12-post-History of internet in Singapore: From niche toy to must have essential.md

 making bandwidth-intensive activities like streaming videos possible on the go.</p>
 <h3>To the future and beyond</h3>
 <p>What’s next for the internet in Singapore?
-The country is aiming to have&nbsp;
+The country is aiming to have
 <a href="https://www.straitstimes.com/singapore/singtel-launches-5g-trial-services-in-singapore-second-telco-after-starhub-to-do-so" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">nationwide 5G</a>&nbsp;coverage by 2025.
 Boosting speed and coverage is
 essential to implementing Internet-of-Things (IoT) initiatives such as the&nbsp;smart lamppost&nbsp;project, equipping lampposts with sensors